iLVL-Key/FFXI/addons/Bars/readme.md

 # Bars
-Displays bars for Target, Sub Target, Focus Target, Self Actions, and Player Stats (HP, MP, TP, Pet).
+Displays bars for Target, Sub Target, Focus Target, Self Actions, and Player Stats (HP, MP, TP, Pet), plus a boat-load of other things.
 <br><br>
 ![Bars_ui_positions](https://github.com/user-attachments/assets/6f85f5c8-4298-442f-a302-2771380d9bf6)
 ↑ The `//bars ui` command triggers the Screen Test where you can drag any of the highlighted bars.